-Today you can visit any of the 11 nationally-registered historic buildings which were built by the Koreshan community.
-You can choose to take a guided tour of the settlement or just wander on your own, exploring the buildings, farm, botanical gardens or the bamboo forest.
-Whether you're a history buff or a nature lover Koreshan State Park offers a unique getaway for your next RV adventure.
+Today, you can visit any of the 11 nationally-registered historic buildings which were built by the Koreshan community.
+You can choose to take a guided tour of the settlement or just wander on your own, exploring the buildings, farm, botanical gardens, or the bamboo forest.
+Whether you're a history buff or a nature lover, Koreshan State Park offers a unique getaway for your next RV adventure.

 Koreshan State Park features 60 campsites.
-11 of them are tent only sites.
-The other 49 campsites are back-in RV sites offering 30 or 50 amp electric hookups and water hookups.
+Twelve of them are tent-only sites, and all other campsites are back-in RV sites offering 30- or 50-amp electric and water hookups.
 There are no sewer hookups, but there is a dump station at the campground.
-There are four paved ADA campsites.
 Generator use is allowed except during quiet hours.
-Pets are allowed, but pet owners are expected to maintain them in the designated places.
+Pets are permitted, but pet owners are expected to maintain them in the designated places.
 Fire rings and picnic tables are located at each site for your enjoyment, but firewood cannot be brought into the campground.
 Firewood and ice are available at the Ranger’s Station.

-Most of the campsites are sand or packed dirt.
+Most of the campsites are sand or packed dirt; however, there are four paved ADA-compliant campsites.
 The back-in sites are fairly level with shade and vegetation between sites.
 Most sites can fit RVs up to 40 feet long, but if you have a rig larger than that you can call the park to see if any sites might be able to accommodate your vehicle.
 There are two bathroom facilities at the campground, and one of them has showers and laundry attached.
 Kids can play on the playground next to the pavilion and picnic area.

 Even if you do not have a reservation, you can show up in person and see if there are any sites available that have not been already reserved online.

 Some say the best fishing in Florida can be found here.
 The brackish water leads to a great diversity of fish that can be caught in the Estero River and Estero Bay.
 Largemouth bass, tilapia, and sunfish frequent the waters in the river.
-Brackish game fish such as redfish, tarpon, and snook can also be found in Estero River.
+Brackish game fish such as redfish, tarpon, and snook can also be found in the Estero River.

 Before you throw out your line, be sure to check with the Florida Wildlife Commission to find out if you need a fishing license and what the current fishing regulations are.
-Once you do that you are free to get the fishing gear out of the camper.
+Once you do that, you are free to get the fishing gear out of the camper.